Trump says he refused to give back boxes because they contained ‘shoes and shirts’

 For months, Mr Trump has dodged or ignored questions about why he decided to keep custody of a number of boxes of classified documents that the government has alleged he took with him after losing the presidency.

+Mr Trump then said that he would have gone through the boxes, presumably to weed out the highly classified material from the contents of his wardrobe and memorabilia, but hadn’t gotten around to it yet.

+“I hadn’t had a chance to go through all the boxes,” Mr Trump said.
+“It’s a long tedious job, it takes a long time — which I was prepared to do, but I have a very busy life.
+I’ve had a very busy life.”

-Mr Trump has repeatedly claimed that his indictment for refusing to give back classified documents is a politically motivated stunt designed to derail his 2024 presidential campaign.
+Mr Trump has repeatedly claimed that his indictment for refusing to give back classified documents is a politically motivated stunt designed to derail his 2024 presidential campaign and called President Joe Biden a “dictator” — a remarkable accusation considering it was Mr Trump who attempted to overthrow the country’s democracy two years ago to prevent Mr Biden from taking office.

-“This day will go down in infamy and Joe Biden will forever be remembered as not only the most corrupt president in the history of our country but perhaps, even more importantly, the president who together with a band of his closest thugs, misfits and Marxist tried to destroy American democracy,” Mr Trump said during his speech.
+Prosecutors will likely take note of Mr Trump’s explanation for why he failed to return the classified documents, the latter part of which may struggle to stand up to legal scrutiny.
+Mr Trump’s legal team is expected to focus on the argument that Mr Trump was within his rights to keep the documents under the Presidential Records Act.

 Join our commenting forum